shilpe26/Text_Color_Change/README.md

 # Text_Color_Change
-Changing the color of text ...just an example for try something.
+Changing the color of text using js ...just an example for try something.
 Just for testing purpose